What Exactly is Estate Planning?

 Due to the frequent changes in laws and regulations that can affect inheritances, estate taxation, and other issues, hiring an attorney should be at the top of your priority list.
 By choosing an estate planning attorney from Sweeney Legal, you can get answers to your questions.
 If you have any concerns during the process, they can be addressed as well.

-John Sweeney makes an effort to spend time with each of his clients in order to understand their needs.
+John Sweeney takes the effort to spend time with each of his clients in order to understand their needs.
 With an understanding of your long-term goals and desire to take care of your family, he can help you develop the estate plan that best works for you.
-Contact him by calling 203-216-6877 or emailing him at SweeneyLegal@gmail.com to get a consultation with an estate planning attorney Ridgefield, CT.
+Contact our office today to meet with an estate planning attorney Ridgefield, CT clients recommend.